Yakama, Lummi tribal leaders call for removal of three lower Columbia River dams

 While calls for removal of the four dams on the Lower Snake River have been heard for decades, the demand to knock out some of the region’s larger main-stem dams is a first.
 How such a removal would even proceed, and what it would mean for energy or salmon recovery has never been analyzed.

 In addition to power generation, the dams are part of a system of locks that provide inland navigation all the way to Lewiston, Idaho.
-Some $2 billion in commercial cargo travel the Columbia and Snake river systems each year, according to U.S. Army Corps of Engineers statistics reported by The Associated Press.
+Some $2 billion in commercial cargo travels the Columbia and Snake river systems each year, according to U.S. Army Corps of Engineers statistics reported by The Associated Press.
 In 2017, that cargo included 53 percent of U.S. wheat exports.

-The tribes’ call brought support from American Rivers and Columbia Riverkeeper.
+The tribes’ call brought support from the groups American Rivers and Columbia Riverkeeper.

-Southern residents orcas prey on Columbia and Snake River fish, as well as fish from Puget Sound, the Fraser River in B.C. and even California’s Sacramento River.
+Southern resident orcas prey on Columbia and Snake River fish, as well as fish from Puget Sound, the Fraser River in B.C. and even California’s Sacramento River.
 The loss of Columbia and Snake fish is probably the single biggest change in the amount of food available to them, according to the National Oceanic and Atmospheric Administration’s recovery plan for the whales.

 There are only 73 southern resident left.
 Lack of available, adequate, quality food is one of three main threats to their survival, in addition to pollution and noise.

 The three dams are among the oldest in the Columbia and Snake River system.
-They back up miles of the river, pooling in reservoirs that heat up in the summer.
-The reservoirs lengthen the travel time of young fish heading downriver, and warmer water temperatures caused by the cumulative effects of climate change is adding to the stress salmon endure.
+They back up miles of the river, which pools in reservoirs that heat up in the summer.
+The reservoirs lengthen the travel time of young fish heading downriver, and warmer water temperatures caused by the cumulative effects of climate change are adding to the stress salmon endure.
 In particularly bad years, salmon also die in the thousands before reaching their spawning grounds.

 The call for main-stem dam removal adds a new drumbeat for change on the river, where power markets already are shaking up the Bonneville Power Administration, which markets electricity from the dams.

-A surge of wind, solar energy on the grid — along with the generation from natural gas — has upended BPA’s historic position as the low cost provider in the region.
+A surge of wind and solar energy on the grid — along with power generation from natural gas — have upended BPA’s historic position as the low-cost provider in the region.

-BPA must foot the bill for the costs of maintaining an aging hydroelectric system and for bankrolling salmon restoration effort.
+BPA must foot the bill for the costs of maintaining an aging hydroelectric system and for bankrolling salmon restoration efforts.
 The administration is also scrambling to remain competitive when long-term contracts with public utilities come up in 2028.

 Yet as coal plants increasingly are phased out of the Western power grid, hydropower will become an increasingly important asset as the regional grid operators struggle to reduce the risk of brownouts or blackouts during periods of peak demand that unfold during days when solar and wind power may be at a low ebb.